Infant Mortality

 5. Diarrheal diseases

 This ranking is an average for all infant mortality from birth to age 1 year.
 It does not reflect the fact that the major causes of death in older infants are different from those in younger infants.
-For example, birth defects are a top cause of death worldwide in the days just after birth, but not among older infants.
+For example, congenital anomalies are a top cause of death worldwide in the days just after birth, but not among older infants.
 In contrast, malaria is a top cause of death around the world in infants older than 1 month of age, but not in younger infants.3,4

 The top five causes of global infant mortality were the same for 2010 as they were for 1990.
 However, deaths from certain causes dropped dramatically in those 20 years.
 In particular, many fewer babies died of lower respiratory infections and diarrheal diseases in 2010 than did in 1990.3,4